 Children are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The setting's online safety co-ordinator is [insert name here].

 The setting will follow the guidance around harmful online challenges and online hoaxes when supporting children and sharing information with parents/carers.